Nonybby/DiscordBotClient/readme.md

 >
 > **Third party clients are discouraged and against the Discord TOS.**

-Discord Bot Client is a custom [Discord](https://discord.com/app) client that aims to support bot accounts and be aimed at power-users.
+Nekocord is a custom [Discord](https://discord.com/app) client that aims to support bot accounts and be aimed at power-users.

 The application only uses the official Discord API and doesn't send data to